-I'll download it when it's rolled out across the country Will make me feel I'm doing my tiny constructive bit
+I'll download it when it's rolled out across the country.
+Will make me feel I'm doing my tiny constructive bit for extra powers.
+Govt powers are in law.
+Personal

-Colorands reg workers to that initial teacing applied in the size of Wight that is successful, the app could be ready nationwide within weeks, ministers ay, & bbc.could So6s am - 5 May 2020 - Twitter for IPhone
+Coronavirus: Key workers to trial NHS tracing app If the lise of Wight trial is successful, the app could be ready nationwide within weeks, ministers say.
+P bbc.co.uk 5:06 am - 5 May 2020 - Twitter for iPhone

 Parliament's @HumanRightsCtte is drafting a Bill to protect privacy of personal data in Covid Tracing App.

 Ready shortly.
-Parlt can pass new law quickly.
-As we did for extra powers.
-Govt powers are in law.
-Personal protections should be too.
+Parlt can pass new law guickly.
+As we did

-Alice Irving @AliceLliving - 7 May 2020 "Parliament was able quickly to agree to give the government sweeping powers.
-It is perfectly possible for parliament to do the same for legislation to protect privacy." thequardian.com/world/2020/may...
+"Parliament was able quickly to agree to give the government sweeping powers.
+It is perfectly possible for parliament to do the same for legislation to protect protections should be too.